All-electric LEED Silver Campus

 - Energy recovery on the exhaust air system

 Outcome: The LEED Silver project’s sustainability measures have significantly reduced energy consumption per the ASHRAE 90.1-2010 baseline.
-It is modeled to have an energy use intensity (EUI) of 40 compared to the 90 EUI baseline, a 56% reduction in electric usage, and a 65% reduction in embodied carbon.
+It is modeled to have an energy use intensity (EUI) of 40 compared to the 90 EUI baseline, a 56% reduction in electric usage, and a 65% reduction in operational carbon.
 The all-electric campus is powered by over 88% renewable wind and solar energy provided by the utility provider.
 Verified electric savings have also led to utility rebates for the university.

 “Des Moines University’s mission is preparing future professionals to help individuals and communities achieve and maintain good health,” said Angela L. Walker Franklin, DMU president and CEO.
 “We strive to contribute to the planet’s health, too.
 That’s why incorporating energy-efficient buildings and features has always been a priority as we planned, designed and built our new campus.”